Since 2001

 Your themed rooms should feature prominently in your listing photos — ideally as the 3rd through 7th photos after the hero exterior and main living area shots.
 Themed room photos are the images most often shared on social media by guests, generating free organic reach.
 Coordinate your photography session when the themed rooms are fully staged with all props in place and lighting at its best.

-• Choosing niche or trend-driven themes that age poorly (specific cartoon characters past their peak, viral fads)
+• Choosing niche or trend-driven themes that age poorly (specific cartoon characters past their peak, passing fads)

 • Spending on accessories before locking in the hero piece — the themed bed or mural